ovinueza/MortgageDelinquency/README.md

 # Canueza Marketing | www.canueza.com

+	1. Domain name registration, project branded email addresses, hosted website.
+	2. Search Engine Optimized website, Google Analytics, Google Submitted sitemap.xml & robots.txt.
+	3. Social Media accounts, Twitter, Linkedin Business Page, Youtube Channel & Facebook page.

-1. As with any corporation, you may have the best product or service, if no ones knows about you or can find you, there's no point.
-After naming our project with a quick easy portmanteau name, we immedately purchased the domain and secured a website hosting service on hostway.com.
+1. As with any brand, you may have the best product or service but if no ones knows about you or can find you, there's no point.
+After uniquely naming our project, we immedately purchased the domain and secured a website hosting service on hostway.com.

 ![Canueza](images/004-hostway.jpg)

-2. Email addresses were quickly created afterwards to fallicalte communicate between the team and create a source for any outside potential customers / employers to contact us via a professional corporate email address.
+2. Email addresses were quickly created afterwards to facilitate communications between the team and create a source for any outside potential customers / employers to contact us via a professional corporate email address.
+First impression perception is everything.

 ![Canueza](images/005-google-analytics.jpg)

 3. We implemented Google Analytics across all html pages inorder to track multiple dimensions.
+Oswald Vinueza's name ready shows up 5th out of 60k SERPS ( Search Engine Results Pages )

 ![Canueza](images/005-google-analytics2.jpg)

 3. Social Media accounts were created including Twitter, Linkedin Corporate Pages, Facebook Pages.
-Google Analytics was implemented on every html page across . canueza2020@gmail.com
+Even for this small project, SEO ( Search Engine Optimization) still helps us rank.
+If anyone

 ![Canueza](images/006-twitter.jpg)